Honda Jazz Review & Prices

 MPG, emissions and tax

-You only get the choice of one engine with the Jazz, which makes your choice an awful lot easier.
+You only get one engine option with the Honda Jazz.
 The 1.5-litre four-cylinder petrol engine is teamed with two electric motors to make it a self-charging hybrid, while a CVT transmission is used when the petrol engine is engaged.

-With the electric motors doing most of the heavy lifting at slower speeds and the petrol engine taking the strain on the motorway, the Jazz can do between 58.8 and 62.7mpg depending on the trim level – better than most alternatives as they don’t offer a full hybrid powertrain.
+With the electric motors doing most of the heavy lifting at slower speeds and the petrol engine taking the strain on the motorway, the Jazz can do between 58.8 and 62.7mpg depending on the trim level – better than most alternatives that don’t offer a full hybrid powertrain.
+Only the Toyota Yaris Hybrid and the MG 3 Hybrid can match the Jazz for frugality.

 Emissions are also fairly low with the Jazz, with combined CO2 figures between 102 and 108g/km.
 That means road tax and company car tax rates will be affordable.